IsaacSchemm/Pandacap/README.md

 Things it does:

 * Allow the owner to log in with their DeviantArt account and:
-    * View DeviantArt submissions from followed users
-    * View DeviantArt journals and status updates from followed users
-    * View ActivityPub image posts from followed users
+    * View image posts from users they follow on DeviantArt or ActivityPub
-    * View ActivityPub text posts from followed users
+    * View text posts from users they follow on DeviantArt or ActivityPub
     * View ActivityPub mentions and replies
     * Mark ActivityPub posts as favorites
     * See which other ActivityPub users have liked or boosted a post